Scottish devolution: SNP proposals

 In December 2022, SNP employment minister Richard Lochhead called for the replacement EU funding (UK Shared Prosperity Fund) to be fully devolved to allow "funding to flow to regions and communities in line with shared Scottish policies.”

 In April 2023, the SNP called for the devolution of energy powers.
 The Scottish parliament has control over planning regulations which can affect renewable power, but the majority of energy powers are retained with Westminster.

 In October 2023, SNP MP David Linden brought forward a bill to devolve employment law to the Scottish Parliament.
 The SNP did not expect the bill to pass, wanting to “expose” Labour’s position on the matter.
 In the same month, the SNP also called for the devolution of inheritance tax.

 Labour proposals

 Keir Starmer, leader of the UK Labour Party is in favour of reforming the UK and has promised to do so "quickly" if a UK Labour government is elected.
 Starmer has also tasked Gordon Brown, former prime minister of the UK with heading a "Constitution Commission" which would form in the event of a Labour UK government.
-Gordon Brown has suggested federalism as a viable option following Brexit and according to Tory MP Adam Tompkins, Gordon Brown wants "a reformed Britain, a new federal settlement, and further powers for a supercharged Holyrood".
+Gordon Brown has suggested federalism as a viable option following Brexit and according to former Tory MSP Adam Tomkins, Gordon Brown wants "a reformed Britain, a new federal settlement, and further powers for a supercharged Holyrood".

 Brown proposed the following in 2017: